 What is estimated glomerular filtration rate?

 Because your creatinine levels are influenced by how much muscle you have, it's important to consider factors that affect your muscle mass.
-This is why your creatinine level is usually combined with age, sex, and ethnicity to calculate your estimated glomerular filtration rate (eGFR).
+This is why your creatinine level is usually combined with age and sex to calculate your estimated glomerular filtration rate (eGFR).